 When putting on the Salomon Quest 4D 3 GTX, it’s immediately apparent that this is a serious boot.
 The high collar and solid lacing system hold your foot and ankle snugly in place, but generous padding around the ankle and along the boot’s tongue make it very comfortable.
 It’s stiff enough that I wouldn’t recommend taking it for a long trek straight out the box, but with only a few short hikes under my belt before starting the Huemul Circuit, it had loosened up enough to be fitting like a glove.

 At 2 pounds 13.8 ounces for a pair of men’s size 9s (just 0.6 ounces heavier than its listed weight), the Salomon Quest 4D 3 is almost exactly the same weight as the previous model (this bucks the trend in hiking footwear of always going lighter).
 And even within the sturdy backpacking-ready category, the Quest falls a little on the heavy side.
-Competitors like the Lowa Renegade Mid GTX (2 pounds 7 ounces), Scarpa Zodiac Plus GTX (2 pounds 6.4 ounces), and Arc’teryx Bora2 Mid GTX (2 pounds 7.6 ounces) all undercut the Salomon.
+For instance, competitors like the Lowa Renegade Mid GTX (2 pounds 7 ounces) and Scarpa Zodiac Plus GTX (2 pounds 6.4 ounces) both considerably undercut the Salomon.
 But I think the weight is well-spent with a tall ankle height, burly protection, and class-leading support and comfort.
 If you’re in the market for a lighter and more flexible boot, we recommend the Salomon X Ultra 3 Mid (my men’s 9 weighs 2 pounds 1 ounce).
-But for demanding trails, the Quest is worth the additional ounces.
+But for demanding trails and those who want the support, the Quest is worth the additional ounces.

 Visually, the Salomon Quest 4D 3 and its predecessor are very similar when upright, but flip them over and you see that Salomon completely redesigned the outsole.
 The old wave-like look and stiff rubber compound has been replaced with better spacing to avoid caking up in mud, along with a softer Contagrip rubber.
 Having worn the older Quest 4D 2s extensively over the last few years, I didn’t have major complaints with the traction, but the 3s do seem to have a little more bite on steep sections, and especially on wet surfaces (likely due to the more pliable rubber).
 The Huemul Circuit is about as demanding and varied as it gets, and I can’t remember one misstep across rock-covered glaciers, up steep passes with hairy and loose descents, and numerous creek crossings (at least the ones shallow enough to keep my boots on).
 And importantly with this tread design, the lugs have not shown any signs of excessive wear.